andrewathalye/destiny-txtp-mapper/README.md

 https://github.com/bnnm/wwiser
 Use wwiser to convert the bnk files to txtps:
-`wwiser -g *.bnk`
+`py wwiser.pyz -g *.bnk`

 https://github.com/vgmstream/vgmstream
 Compile vgmstream or download a precompiled version.
 Note: to use the creation features, you'll need to compile vgmstream123 yourself.
+Don't forget to install libao, as it is a dep. for vgmstream123.
 Place vgmstream123 (if desired) and vgmstream-cli (rename if you only see test.exe) into this folder.

 Finally, place the wem folder inside of the txtp folder and put the txtp folder in the same folder as this tool.

+To compile the tool itself:
+First edit tool.c to set the VGMSTREAM paths to the correct ones for your system. cc tool.c -o mappingstool